-- 1. Oral warning: any member of the district staff - 2.
-Written referral: bus drivers, coaches, guidance counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 3.
+- 1. Oral warning: any member of the District staff - 2.
+Written referral: bus drivers, coaches, school counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 3.
 Written notification to parents/legal guardians: bus drivers, coaches, school counselors, hall and lunch monitors, teachers, principals and assistant principals, and the superintendent - 4.
-Detention: teachers, principals, and the superintendent - 5.
-Suspension from transportation: the director of transportation, principals, and the superintendent - 6.
-Suspension from athletic participation: coaches, principals, athletic directors, and the superintendent - 7.
-Suspension from social or extracurricular activities: activity director, principals, and the superintendent - 8.
-Suspension of other privileges: principals and the superintendent - 9.
-In-school suspension: principals and the superintendent - 10.
-Removal from classroom: teachers - 11.
-Short-term (five days or less) suspension from school: principal and acting principal - 12.
-Long-term (more than five days) suspension from school: the superintendent or the Board of Education - 13.
-Permanent suspension from school: superintendent or the Board of Education, after a hearing - 14.
+A referral to a school counselor for three or more meetings to address and learn from the code violation and refer student as needed to appropriate human service agencies such as counseling, substance abuse treatment and social services. - 5.
+Detention: teachers, principals, and the superintendent - 6.
+Suspension from transportation: the director of transportation, principals, and the superintendent - 7.
+Suspension from athletic participation: coaches, principals, athletic directors, and the superintendent - 8.
+Suspension from social or extracurricular activities: activity director, principals, and the superintendent - 9.
+Suspension of other privileges: principals and the superintendent - 10.
+In-school suspension: principals and the superintendent - 11.
+Removal from classroom: teachers - 12.
+Short-term (five days or less) suspension from school: principal and acting principal - 13.
+Long-term (more than five days) suspension from school: the superintendent or the Board of Education - 14.
+Permanent suspension from school: superintendent or the Board of Education, after a hearing - 15.
 All incidents of academic misconduct could result in a grade of zero and other academic interventions.